 This Legislative EIS supported the Congressional reauthorization of the withdrawal of public lands comprising B-20.
 In November 1986 under the Military Lands Withdrawal Act of 1986 (Public Law 99-606), the Navy applied for the renewal of 21,576 acres of withdrawn land and the continued use of B-20 for training operations as specified in Section 1(a)(2)(A) and (B) of Public Law 99-606.
 Under the Proposed Action, there were no increases in aircraft operations.
 As presented in the analysis of the EIS, the Proposed Action would not result in any significant impacts.
-The Military Lands Withdrawal Act of 1999 (Public Law 106-65) reauthorized the withdrawal of these public lands in October 1999, with an expiration in November 2021.
+The Military Lands Withdrawal Act of 1999 (Public Law 106-65) reauthorized the withdrawal of these public lands in October 1999 for a term of 20 years, which expires in November 2021.